-A potential individual applicant is any active MLA member or active member of an association in bilateral agreement with the MLA and also from an institution willing to sponsor their exchange.
+A potential individual applicant is any active MLA member or active member of an association in a bilateral agreement with the MLA and also from an institution willing to sponsor their exchange.
 The international applicant is not an employee of the hosting institution.
 The applicant must be working or preparing to work in a health science library in his or her own country.
 The applicant must verify that he/she can provide his/her own financial support that includes, but is not limited to travel, visa, housing, and medical support.
 A U.S. applicant must be an MLA member from an institution willing to sponsor the exchange.

 Individuals will be selected and matched with carefully selected host institutions based on the Application.
 The selection process timeline is described below.
-Prospective individuals also need to provide the following at time of application in PDF form to internationalVIP@ics.mlanet.org
+Prospective individuals also need to provide the following at the time of application in PDF form to internationalVIP@ics.mlanet.org

 - A letter from the Dean, President, Executive Vice President or other administrator stating that the institution is willing to support the applicant’s exchange.
-Please include preferred duration of exchange and preferred time of year.
+Please include the preferred duration of exchange and preferred time of year.

-- A current CV with verification of MLA membership (or proof of membership with an association in bilateral agreement with the MLA).
+- A current CV with verification of MLA membership (or proof of membership with an association in a bilateral agreement with the MLA).

 The international Health Information Professional is not an employee of the hosting institution.
 Individuals are responsible for their own financial support.
 This includes but is not limited to travel, visa, housing, and medical support.

-There is no financial obligation for the institution to the visiting librarian, other than providing the librarian with work space to carry out projects.
+There is no financial obligation for the institution to the visiting librarian, other than providing the librarian with workspace to carry out projects.
 Individuals are not expected to fund projects in any way.